API Reference

 bash

-curl http://YOUR_SERVER/v1/outreach/campaigns \
+curl https://YOUR_SERVER/api/v1/workspaces \

 bash

-curl http://YOUR_SERVER/v1/outreach/campaigns \
+curl https://YOUR_SERVER/api/v1/workspaces \

 bash

-curl http://YOUR_SERVER/v1/auth/me \
+curl https://YOUR_SERVER/api/v1/auth/me \

--H "Cookie: auth_token=YOUR_TOKEN"Logout
+-H "Cookie: auth_token=YOUR_JWT_TOKEN"Workspace Scoping

 bash

-curl http://YOUR_SERVER/v1/outreach/campaigns \
+curl https://YOUR_SERVER/api/v1/workspaces/:workspace_id/campaigns \

--H "Cookie: auth_token=YOUR_TOKEN"
+-H "Cookie: auth_token=YOUR_JWT_TOKEN"

-curl "http://YOUR_SERVER/v1/outreach/campaigns?workspace_id=my-workspace-slug" \
+curl https://YOUR_SERVER/api/v1/workspaces/1/campaigns \

--H "Cookie: auth_token=YOUR_TOKEN"Rate limiting
+-H "Cookie: auth_token=YOUR_JWT_TOKEN"Roles

 Session Management

-- Sessions expire after 7 days
+- JWT tokens expire after 7 days